n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 19 - Advent of Cyber 2021.md

 ### Question-7
 [Top](#TOC)

-McSkidy has received a number of "artifacts" from other phishing emails sent to TBFC and has saved them on the desktop.
+McSkidy has received several "artifacts" from other phishing emails sent to TBFC and has saved them on the desktop.
 Open that file and investigate them.
 Open `attachment.txt` and locate the name of the attachment.

 ![Attachment Name](AoC-2021_Photos/Day_19/04_AoC_Day_19_01-08-22-Attachment-Name.png)